Night and Day (song): Astaire and Rogers dance in The Gay Divorcee

+Billie Holiday

 Billie Holiday recorded the song on more than one occasion.
-A single was recorded on December 13, 1939, New York, with "The Man I Love" as a b-side, on the Vocalion label, with Walter Page on bass, Joe Sullivan on piano, Jo Jones on drums, Earl Warren on alt sax, Lester Young on tenor sax, Jack Washington on baritone sax, Buck Clayton and Harry Edison on trumpet and Freddie Green on guitar.
+A single was recorded on December 13, 1939, in New York, with "The Man I Love" as a B-side, on the Vocalion label, with Walter Page on bass, Joe Sullivan on piano, Jo Jones on drums, Earle Warren on alto sax, Lester Young on tenor sax, Jack Washington on baritone sax, Buck Clayton and Harry Edison on trumpet and Freddie Green on guitar.
+In her autobiography, Lady Sings the Blues (1956), Holiday said "Night and Day" was "the toughest song in the world for me to sing."

-Frank Sinatra recorded the song at least five times, including with Axel Stordahl in his first solo session in 1942 and again with him in 1947, with Nelson Riddle in 1956 for A Swingin' Affair!, with Don Costa in 1961 for Sinatra and Strings, and a disco version with Joe Beck in 1977.
-When Harry James heard Sinatra sing this song, he signed him.
-Sinatra's 1942 version reaching the No. 16 spot in the U.S.